-- About 1% of the population have Tourette Syndrome. - Tourette Syndrome (TS) causes sudden, uncontrolled, repetitive muscle movements and sounds called "tics." - People with TS are often highachieving, creative and empathetic.
+- About 1% of the population have Tourette Syndrome. - Tourette Syndrome (TS) causes sudden, uncontrolled, repetitive muscle movements and sounds called "tics." - Stressful situations can make the tics more frequent, longer and more severe. - People with TS can be faster at assembling sounds into words (phonology) and are often highachieving, creative and empathetic (understanding and caring).